WordPress/Documentation-Issue-Tracker/.github/ISSUE_TEMPLATE/good-first-issue--end-user--headings.md

 Make sure all headings are in sentence case (e.g. Block settings).

 ## Directions
-- Check all the headings in the article.
+- Check all the headings in the article (link above).
 - Note all the titles which are in title case (e.g. Block Settings).
 - Post these titles in the comment on this issue.
 - Request review by stating in the comment that the issue is ready for review.